 Absolutely!
 Some of our best designs have been requests from UT stitchers.

 Drop us a note and let us know what you’d like to see!

 At this time, no. If you’re looking for someone to digitize a custom design, try

-Embroidery Mall.
+searching Etsy.
 Digitizing quality can vary a lot, so it's worth your while to check out the digitizer's other work to make sure it pleases you before you place your order.

 What can you give me for free?

 Free machine embroidery and hand embroidery designs are